ifcquery/IfcSplitAndMerge/README.md

 ### Credits:

 this tool uses
- - https://github.com/ThatOpen/engine_web-ifc for fast and robust loading and processing of IFC files.
+ - https://github.com/ThatOpen/engine_web-ifc (with additional changes from https://github.com/Creoox/engine_web-ifc) for fast and robust loading and processing of IFC files.
  - Qt as GUI toolkit
  - OpenSceneGraph for the 3D view